Part 7 – Down with fast fashion

 Fast fashion is the second-largest polluter of freshwater, and much of the toxic wastewater from textile plants will make its way into waterways before ever being treated.
-Producing cotton and dying fabric uses obscene amounts of water (on average about 200 tons of freshwater is used to dye one ton of fabric).
+Producing cotton and dying fabric uses a substantial amount of water (on average about 200 tons of freshwater is used to dye one ton of fabric).

-Social media has had a big influence on consumers, targeting them with enticing ads and paying social media influencers to give discount codes to their followers or post sponsored content.
+Social media has had a big influence on consumers, targeting them with captivating ads and paying social media influencers to give discount codes to their followers or post sponsored content.

 Buy second hand.
 You truly won’t find better stuff than you will at a secondhand store.
 Buying second hand is like treasure hunting, you never know what you’re going to find.
 I have found some of my favorite staple pieces at Goodwill, Savers, or a cool consignment shop in Wicker Park, Chicago.
 Cheap, one-of-a-kind pieces?
 That’s a win-win.

-Find sustainable brands that use sustainable material, practice fair trade, pay livable wages, and have safe working conditions; brands that embrace slow fashion.
+Slow fashion and ethical brands.
+Find sustainable brands that use well sourced material, practice fair trade, pay livable wages, and have safe working conditions, and brands that embrace slow fashion.

 “Slow fashion” is a term coined in the fashion world as clothing made by demand and not in excess.
 KS Garner is a fun clothing brand based right here in Phoenix.
 She hand-stitches everything and doesn’t overproduce; therefore, her pieces are made to order, saving a lot of textile waste.
 As her brand grows, she will continue to incorporate more and more sustainably sourced textile material.